davidtchiu/davidtchiu.github.io/teaching/cs161/lab12.uiDiary/index.md

 2. Recalling from lecture how to obtain a random element from a list, you know that you need to generate a random number between 0 (inclusive) and the size of the diary (exclusive).
 Once you've done this, it's easy to see how you would ask your diary to return an entry using `getEntry()`.

 3. But there's no method in the `Diary` class that tells you its size (i.e. the number of entries it stores)!
-Go into the `Diary` class to add a `countEntries()` method to simply return the number of entries in its ArrayList.
+Go into the `Diary` class to add a `count()` method to simply return the number of entries in its ArrayList.

-4. Now back in your DiaryUI, use the `countEntries()` method to obtain the size of your diary.
+4. Now back in your DiaryUI, use the `count()` method to obtain the size of your diary.
 Using this, you can now generate a random entry number.

 #### Other Considerations:
 - **Undoing (Very Mild)** There's another method in Diary that we never supported in our UI, called `undo()`.
 If you have time, add support for this method too.